ArunKumar-bmsit/ZomatoEtlPipeline/README.md

 ---
 ## 📊 Power BI Dashboard Preview

-Below is the interactive dashboard built as the final reporting layer of the data engineering pipeline:
+Below is the dashboard built as the final reporting layer of the data engineering pipeline:

 ![Zomato Power BI Dashboard](./dashboard.png)
 ---